pierrediedhiou/cybersecurity-journey/glossary.md

 to store user and service passwords (also called NTLM hash)
 - **Null** — A data type representing an intentionally empty or non-existent value in programming
+- **Ncat** — An improved version of Netcat distributed by the Nmap project, adds extra features including SSL encryption
+- **Netcat (nc)** — A networking utility used to read and write data across network connections, commonly used to set up listeners for reverse shells
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption